 The single block MBMS access option in this procedure shall be used by a mobile station in packet idle mode to transfer the RLC/MAC control message MBMS SERVICE REQUEST message network, see sub-clause 3.5.4.

 A MS that has enabled PEO (i.e. eDRX or PSM – see 3GPP TS 23.060 [74]) while in a cell that supports PEO, shall send an EGPRS PACKET CHANNEL REQUEST message with access type ‘PEO One Phase Access Request’ (see Table 3.5.2.1.2.2 and 3GPP TS 44.060 [76]) when attempting to establish a PS connection.
+An exception case is when it is accessing the network to perform the Multilateration procedure in which case it shall perform packet access in multiple cells (see 3GPP TS 44.031) wherein it sends an EGPRS MULTILATERATION REQUEST message (see 3GPP TS 44.060 [76]) in each of these cells as described in sub-clause 3.5.2.1.2.

 3.5.2.1.2 Initiation of the packet access procedure: channel request (44.018)

 A mobile station accessing the network when the low priority indicator is set to “MS is configured to NAS signalling low priority” (see 3GPP TS 24.008), when attempting to establish a PS connection, shall, while ignoring MS identities included within PAGING REQUEST messages, start listening to the downlink CCCH until successfully decoding one of the RR messages listed in sub-clause 3.3.1.1.1a.
 A MS that has enabled PEO shall read the PEO_BCCH_CHANGE_MARK field and the RCC field within the successfully decoded RR message.
 It shall use the 6 bit BSIC from the most recently read SCH and the RCC field from the decoded RR message to establish a BSIC (see 3GPP TS 45.008).
 If the BSIC does not match the BSIC value decoded upon first entering the serving cell (see 3GPP TS 45.008) it shall abort the packet access procedure and attempt cell re-selection.
 If a change of PEO BCCH CHANGE MARK is detected it shall first read SI13 before proceeding with the packet access procedure.
 If the RR message indicates an implicit reject for the PS domain (see sub-clause 3.3.1.1.1a) the mobile station shall abort the packet access procedure and initiate the implicit reject procedure (see sub-clause 3.3.1.1.3.2a).
 An exception case is where the mobile station has enabled EC operation and is sending an EC PACKET CHANNEL REQUEST message using the RACH (the RACH Access Control field indicates that RACH usage on timeslot number 0 is allowed, see sub-clause 3.5.2a) in which case it proceeds with the packet access without first decoding one of the RR messages listed in sub-clause 3.3.1.1.1a and checking the status of the PEO_BCCH_CHANGE_MARK field or implicit reject information sent therein.
+Another exception case is where the mobile station has enabled PEO and is accessing the network to perform the Multilateration procedure (see TS 3GPP 44.031) in which case it proceeds with the packet access without checking the status of the implicit reject information.